wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.5.4 =
+= 1.9.5.5 =
-* Fixed a bug in the integration with WooCommerce registration forms, made various other code improvements, and updated the anti-spam filters.
+* Added Indonesian Translation (id_ID), improvements for WooCommerce login pages, new filter hooks, cache control improvements, made various other code improvements, and updated the anti-spam filters.
 Please see Changelog for details.

 == Other Notes ==